mitmelon/campchat/README.md

 **Status:** 200 on success, 400 on error

 #### POST `/groups/{groupId}/bots`
-Add a bot to a group (requires auth, admin).
+Add a bot to a group.

 **Body:**
 ```json